This section covers the basics of building, installing and setting up FRR.

 - MPLS forwarding

-Basic MPLS kernel support was introduced 4.1, additional capability was introduced in 4.3 and 4.5.
-For some general information on Linux MPLS support see https://www.netdevconf.org/1.1/proceedings/slides/prabhu-mpls-tutorial.pdf.
+Basic MPLS support was introduced in the kernel in version 4.1 and additional capability was introduced in 4.3 and 4.5.
+For some general information on Linux MPLS support, see https://www.netdevconf.org/1.1/proceedings/slides/prabhu-mpls-tutorial.pdf.
 The following modules should be loaded to support MPLS forwarding, and are generally added to a configuration file such as

 # Load MPLS Kernel Modules mpls_router mpls_iptunnel

-The following is an example to enable MPLS forwarding in the kernel:
+The following is an example to enable MPLS forwarding in the kernel, typically by editing

 # Enable MPLS Label processing on all interfaces net.mpls.conf.eth0.input=1 net.mpls.conf.eth1.input=1 net.mpls.conf.eth2.input=1 net.mpls.platform_labels=100000